heksaani/InnuendoCliCpouta/README.md

  - ### **Visualising ChewBBACA allelic profiles using Grapetree** Grapetree software (version 2.2.0) is installed on InnuendoCLI machine and can be used for the visualization of allelic profiles.
-You can use the following command to on linux terminal to launch GrapeTree:
+You can use the following command on linux terminal to launch GrapeTree:

     ```bash
     grapetree